mbrezu/cl-messagepack/README.md

 Depends on `flexi-streams` and `babel`.
 Floating point values are supported only on SBCL currently.

-Status: first draft encoder and decoder implemented.
+Status: first draft encoder and decoder implemented, added extensions for some Lisp data types (see below), simple tests.

-To do:

- * decoding tests.

 ## Extensions to the Message Pack specification